Tommy Grady: Utah

-College career statistics
+College statistics

 Professional career

-Grady was rated the 35th best quarterback in the 2008 NFL Draft by NFLDraftScout.com.
+Grady was rated the 35th best quarterback in the 2008 NFL draft by NFLDraftScout.com.

 Oklahoma City Yard Dawgz

-In 2009, after training camp with the Miami Dolphins, Grady played for the Oklahoma City Yard Dawgz of af2.
+In 2009, Grady played for the Oklahoma City Yard Dawgz of af2.
 In 2010, Grady was re-signed by the Yard Dawgz.
-He was the starter for the Yard Dawgz in its only season in Arena Football League.
+He was the starter for the Yard Dawgz in its only season in the Arena Football League (AFL).
 He led the team to a 6–10 record.

+Grady had a tryout with the Miami Dolphins in early August 2010 but was not signed.

 Utah Blaze

-In 2011, Grady signed with the Utah Blaze.
+In 2011, Grady signed with the Utah Blaze of the AFL.
 In the 2011 season, he led the Blaze to a 9–9 record, and threw for over 100 touchdowns.

 He re-signed with the Blaze for the 2012 season.
 Grady led the Blaze to a 12–6 record, with a playoff berth.
 During the season, Grady set a single-season record for touchdown passes with 142, breaking the previous mark of 117 set by Chris Greisen.
 Grady's play during the season landed him the Arena Football League Offensive Player of the Year Award.
 Grady also broke Greisen's record of passing yards in a single season, with 5,870.
 During a July 13 game against the Cleveland Gladiators, Grady threw 12 touchdown passes, tying an AFL single-game record.

 Grady re-signed with the Blaze on November 1, 2012 to a three-year maximum.

 Pittsburgh Power

-Grady was assigned to the Pittsburgh Power on September 6, 2013 after he was selected in the dispersal draft of the Chicago Rush and Blaze players.
+Grady was assigned to the AFL's Pittsburgh Power on September 6, 2013 after he was selected in the dispersal draft of the Chicago Rush and Blaze players.
 The Power folded after the 2014 season.

 Jacksonville Sharks

-On January 20, 2015, Grady was assigned to the Jacksonville Sharks.
+On January 20, 2015, Grady was assigned to the Jacksonville Sharks of the AFL.

-On October 14, 2016, Grady was assigned to the Washington Valor during the dispersal draft after Jacksonville chose to leave the Arena Football League.
-However, on November 29, 2016, Grady elected to remain with the Sharks in the newly-created National Arena League for the 2017 season.
+On October 14, 2016, Grady was assigned to the Washington Valor during the dispersal draft after Jacksonville chose to leave the AFL.
+However, on November 29, 2016, Grady elected to remain with the Sharks in the newly created National Arena League (NAL) for the 2017 season.
 He suffered a season-ending foot injury on April 24, 2017, against the Monterrey Steel.
 Grady played in five games for the Sharks in 2017, completing 71 of 113 passes for 1,060 yards, 23 touchdowns, and 1 interception.
 On August 14, 2017, Grady signed with the Sharks for the 2018 season, but left the team during the preseason.